 Continued fighting prevents shipments of food and fuel from entering the country.
 Hospitals do not have diesel fuel to operate generators during power cuts, and ambulances have run out of gasoline.
 Stocks of antibiotics and critical medical supplies have been depleted.

 The IRC is supporting health facilities with drugs and medical supplies and training staff in cholera treatment.
-We’re also working to improve water and sanitation systems.
+We’re working to improve water and sanitation systems and providing educational opportunities to children.
 As the violence escalates, Yemen remains on the brink of catastrophe.

 How does the IRC help in Yemen?

 The IRC’s mission is to help people whose lives and livelihoods are shattered by conflict and disaster to survive, recover and gain control of their future.

 We first began assisting people in Yemen in 2012, providing clean water and emergency aid to villages in the south of the country.

 Despite the COVID-19 outbreak, the IRC continues to deliver urgent health care and nutrition to those displaced by the war and people living in remote, hard-to-reach areas, and reproductive healthcare to pregnant women and new mothers.
 We are also continuing to provide critical support to women impacted by gender-based violence.